 Generally, one week of polishing in a rotary tumbler is adequate.
 Two days in a vibratory is usually more than enough.
 The only exception to these is when you are tumbling really hard rocks.
 Rocks with a Mohs hardness over seven can require more than one week.
 Then a little more time makes a difference.
 A lot of time will make a difference in the wrong direction.
 So, resist trying to do too good of a job.

 If you have a batch of rocks that receive a bad polish, the best thing to do is to examine them one-by-one to see if you can identify the problem.
 Are gritty stones shedding grains during the polishing step?
 Are broken stones scratching every other stone in the barrel?
 If these are happening you should be able to see scratches on the surface of your tumbled stones (use a magnifying glass for a good look).
 If this has occurred you can probably go back to the medium grit step (about 150/220) and rerun for a few days, then move on to fine grit and polish as normal.

 If your stones are just not shiny, there might be a fog on your stones caused by hard water or a tenacious polish.
 Check out our article on burnishing tumbled stones to reveal the brilliant polish.

 If you follow the tips above you should be rewarded with superbly polished stones.
-If your polish does not look great, go back to the medium grit step and run medium, fine and polish again.
 Try to diagnose any problems that you see.
 Most problems can be solved by simply being careful and not tumbling rocks that might produce questionable results.